 Family Life After Seattle

-Over the next several months remaining Love Israel Family members moved out of the Queen Anne Hill homes and the neighborhood where they had been a visible presence for a decade and a half.
+Over the next several months, remaining Love Israel Family members moved out of the Queen Anne Hill homes and the neighborhood where they had been a visible presence for a decade and a half.
 By June they were gone, with Gruener the owner of their former properties.
-But although the Seattle Post-Intelligencer headlined that "Love Family slips toward oblivion," (McCoy, January 26, 1984), these events did not mark the end of the Family.
-The hundred or so members who remained loyal to Love Israel regrouped at the nearly 300-acre ranch a few miles outside the town of Arlington in Snohomish County that the settlement allowed them to keep.
+But although the Seattle Post-Intelligencer headlined that "Love Family Slips Toward Oblivion" (McCoy, January 26, 1984), these events did not mark the end of the Family.
+The hundred or so members who remained loyal to Love Israel regrouped at the nearly 300-acre ranch a few miles outside Arlington in Snohomish County that the settlement allowed them to keep.
 Even then, controversy over encumbrances on that property would dog them for several years.
-As in Seattle, the Family became active in local entrepreneurial ventures including a fine restaurant in downtown Arlington and a notable annual garlic festival.
+As in Seattle, the Family became active in local entrepreneurial ventures including a fine restaurant in downtown Arlington and a popular annual garlic festival.

 But efforts to develop their property into a rural village brought severe financial difficulties.
 Twenty years after leaving Seattle, the Family was forced to sell the Arlington property.
-Love Israel himself and a few of those closest to him took up residence in a quiet, conventional neighborhood in the town of Bothell.
+Love Israel and a few of those closest to him took up residence in a quiet, conventional neighborhood in Bothell.
 They also maintained and further developed the China Bend property in Northeastern Washington.
 Other former members scattered.
-The Family continued, not as the close knit commune of Seattle days but as a sort of extended family including many who retained a loyalty to the spiritual leadership and influence of the man they call Love Israel.
+The Family continued, not as the closeknit commune of Seattle days but as a sort of extended family, including many who retained a loyalty to the spiritual leadership and influence of the man they called Love Israel.